-1. Check out both FluentU and Yabla (I used to just recommend Yabla, then FluentU came out of nowhere around mid 2014 and improved quite a bit in the meantime).
-These are a fantastic pair of websites and my top recommendations if you’re looking for Spanish-language videos for the purpose of learning Spanish.
+1. Check out both FluentU and Yabla for Spanish videos with Spanish subtitles and so much more (I used to just recommend Yabla, then FluentU came out of nowhere around mid 2014 and improved quite a bit in the meantime).
+These are a fantastic pair of websites and my top recommendations if you’re looking for Spanish videos to learn Spanish with.
 I emphasize the last part because that’s specifically and solely what these two sites are designed for, and they’re the only two on this list (or in existence, that I’m aware of) that are solely intended for that purpose.
 They’re also the only two on this list that cost money, just so we’re clear (they’re cheap, but not free, no).
-What they do is take Spanish-language media that was originally produced in Spanish-speaking countries and intended for native speakers (TV shows, movies, news casts, cartoons, documentaries, etc.) and then integrate them into a whole Spanish-learning interface they have that allows you to see word-for-word Spanish subtitles and their English translation at the same time (you can turn either or both off while watching the video).
-They also include a dictionary, vocabulary learning game, and flashcard system that’s very easy to use and all on the same page as the video you’re watching.
+What they do is take Spanish-language media that was originally produced in Spanish-speaking countries and intended for native speakers (TV shows, movies, news casts, cartoons, documentaries, etc.) and then integrate them into a whole Spanish-learning interface they have that allows you to see word-for-word Spanish subtitles and their English translation at the same time (you can turn either or both off while watching the video), plus you can click on any word in the subtitles and it will automatically pull up the definition in the dictionary next to the video player as well as add that word to your flashcards for later review.
+They also include a vocabulary learning game, quizzes, and a flashcard system that’s very easy to use and all on the same page as the video you’re watching.

 Also, I did a whole extensive review of Yabla here that I recommend you check out if this sounds like something that might interest you, plus you can just go on over to their site and try out the free demo videos.
 Oh, and they do provide volume discounts for educators and organizations.